AlexSkrypnyk/drupal_extension_scaffold/README.md

     file with this copied fingerprint string.
   - Push the code to your repository.

-4. In CI, UI add the following variables:
+4. In CI, use UI to add the following variables:

 - `DEPLOY_USER_NAME` - the name of the user who will be committing to a remote repository (i.e., your name on drupal.org).